Emil Bove: Early life and education

 Emil Joseph Bove III was born in 1981 in Geneva, New York, and was raised in Seneca Falls, New York.
 His father, Emil Bove Jr., is an attorney.
 The elder Bove served as an assistant New York attorney general at the Rochester office.
 In 1999, the younger Bove graduated salutatorian from Mynderse Academy, where he participated in the school's soccer, basketball, and lacrosse teams.
 He went on to graduate from the University at Albany, SUNY summa cum laude in 2003 with a Bachelor of Arts in public policy and economics.
 At SUNY Albany, Bove captained the Albany Great Danes men's lacrosse team.
 He was named the America East Conference Male Scholar Athlete in 2003.
-After graduating, Bove worked as a paralegal in the U.S. District Court for the Southern District of New York before leaving in 2005 to attend Georgetown University Law Center, graduating in 2008 with a Juris Doctor.
+After graduating, Bove worked as a paralegal in the United States District Court for the Southern District of New York before leaving in 2005 to attend Georgetown University Law Center, graduating in 2008 with a Juris Doctor.
 He was the editor-in-chief of The Georgetown Law Journals Annual Review of Criminal Procedure.

 Career

 Clerkship and private practice (2008–2011)

-From 2008 to 2009, Bove clerked for Judge Richard J. Sullivan of the U.S. District Court for the Southern District of New York.
-The following year, he clerked for Judge Richard C. Wesley of the U.S. Court of Appeals for the Second Circuit.
+From 2008 to 2009, Bove clerked for Judge Richard J. Sullivan of the United States District Court for the Southern District of New York.
+The following year, he clerked for Judge Richard C. Wesley of the United States Court of Appeals for the Second Circuit.
 After his clerkships, Bove was employed as an associate at Sullivan & Cromwell.

-Assistant U.S. attorney and return to private practice (2012–2021)
+Assistant United States attorney and return to private practice (2012–2021)

-In 2012, Preet Bharara, the U.S. attorney for the Southern District of New York, hired Bove as an assistant United States attorney.
+In 2012, Preet Bharara, the United States Attorney for the Southern District of New York, hired Bove as an assistant United States attorney.
 Bove was appointed co-chair of the office's terrorism and international narcotics unit in October 2019.
 Prominent prosecutions Bove led included those against Nicolás Maduro, Cesar Sayoc, Tony Hernández, Ahmad Khan Rahimi, and Fabio Lobo.
 In 2018, he sought a supervisory position; Bove was denied a promotion after a group of defense attorneys wrote a letter expressing concerns about his legal tactics.
 Bove assisted in identifying numerous participants of the January 6 Capitol attack.
 He resigned in December 2021.

 Bove joined Chiesa, Shahinian & Giantomasi in their New York City office in January 2022.
 In September 2023, he became a partner at Blanche Law, a law firm founded by Todd Blanche.
 Days later, Bove joined Donald Trump's criminal defense team.
 In the state court criminal trial of Trump in New York, he was second chair to Blanche on Trump's defense team.
 Bove represented Trump in the federal classified documents and election obstruction cases.